thomasmarsh/python-turtle/turtle.md

 ## Introduction

-This tutorial intends to teach how to draw simple graphics to the screen for the beggining Python programmer.
+This tutorial intends to teach how to draw simple graphics to the screen for the begining Python programmer.
 Along the way, you'll learn some things about operating systems, the UNIX shell, data types, and parsing / string processing.
-All of these foundational skills will help even if your primary interest isn't graphics.
+All of these foundation skills will help even if your primary interest isn't graphics.
 It is assumed that you already know the basics of Python, including variables, functions (`def`), loops (`for` and `while`), types (e.g., `string` vs `int`), and basic data structures (lists, dictionaries, and tuples).
 You should also understand the difference between [Python 2 and Python 3](https://wiki.python.org/moin/Python2orPython3) and how to open a terminal.
 At this time, this